 In this functional model setting the announced ``smoothness'' properties of the functions $\uu_j$, $\vv_j$ will be quite natural, for instance imposing their uniform boundedness.
 The case of general spectral multiplicity of $N$ is covered by our main results, with notation and conventions described in Section~\ref{the-model}.

-The second author has already treated smooth trace class perturbations in the case of a measure absolutely continuous with respect to area measure \cite{Y1}.
+The second author has already treated smooth trace class perturbations in the case of an absolutely continuous spectral measure (with respect to area measure) \cite{Y1}.
 A natural quotient model of $T$, defined in terms of certain Sobolev-type spaces was introduced there.
 The present article builds on \cite{Y1} by proposing a quotient functional model for a wide class of spectral measures $\mu$.
 The concrete function theoretic features of the quotient model provide the announced spectral decomposition results.
-In the present article we only treat finite rank perturbations due to inerent technical complications.
+In the present article we only treat finite rank perturbations due to inherent technical complications.

 To give a preview of the nature of the functional model we propose in this work, we consider the simplest case